 This first part will cover gathering the software tools I used for RFI location and removal, while part II covers cleaning your own RFI up.
-Quantification, followed by location of the source, that is the first thought that came to my head when I discovered the RFI being sprayed all over the area I live in, see the movie above.
-In this set of articles, I will describe the process I used to locate and mitigate RFI around my area.
+Quantification, followed by location of the source, that is the first thought that came to my head when I discovered the RFI being sprayed all over the area I live in.
+In this set of articles, I will describe the process I used to locate and mitigate a few RFI sources around my area.
 Your mileage may vary, and you will need to remember, this is what I did, and not a guide for you, but more of a chronicle of events and actions I took to solve my RFI problem.
 Here is the legal disclaimer: None of this should be construed to be a suggestion as to what you should do, that is something you need to decide on, this is what I did, and am doing.

 In order to be as efficient as possible in this, the first thing was gather as much information about the signal as possible.
 For that we needed some tools… They are both free, and they are very high quality.
 Once the tools were in place, all I needed to do was to define the hours of operation for the RFI.
 That way I could efficiently schedule my RFI hunting, and use the start times to verify that the same source was in fact covering several square miles of area.
-This first article will be what I did to monitor, and characterize the RFI.
-The next article will cover how I will be using triangulation to locate the individual houses involved.
+This first article show what I did to monitor, and characterize the RFI.
+The next article will cover how I used triangulation to locate the individual houses involved.
 Here are the tools I used to quantify the RFI, and get set to locate it.

 Here is what the Spectrum Lab web site says about Spectrum Lab: